GodotSteam/GodotSteam/docs/functions/inventory.md

 	The caller of this API passes in the requested item and an array of existing items and quantities to exchange for it.
 The API currently takes an array of items to generate but at this time the size of that array must be 1 and the quantity of the new item must be 1.

-	Any items that can be granted _must</strong> have an exchange attribute in their itemdef.
+	Any items that can be granted **must** have an exchange attribute in their itemdef.
 The exchange attribute specifies a set of recipes that are valid exchanges for this item.
 Exchange recipes are evaluated atomically by the Inventory Service; if the supplied components do not match the recipe, or do not contain sufficient quantity, the exchange will fail.

 	Will allow the item to be exchanged for either one #101 and one #102, five #103s or three #104s and three #105s.
-See the <a href="https://partner.steamgames.com/doc/features/inventory/schema){ .md-button .md-button--store target="_blank" }Steam Inventory Schema</a> documentation for more details.
+See the [Steam Inventory Schema](https://partner.steamgames.com/doc/features/inventory/schema){ .md-button .md-button--store target="_blank" } documentation for more details.

 	**Returns:** int32